 In October 1857, British citizen Charles McKay left London for North America and an extensive tour of the U.S. and Canada.
 During a stop in Alabama, he saw the elegant steamship Eliza Battle moored on a landing along the Tombigbee River.
 Its size and grandeur made a strong impression on McKay.
 That's why, just days later, he was shocked to learn that the side-wheeled paddle steamer had burned, killing many passengers and crew in the inferno, or forcing them to freeze to death in the icy river water.

 The Eliza Battle was built in New Albany, Indiana in 1852.
 She had a tonnage (carrying capacity) of 316 tons.
-In 1854, a reception for President Millard Fillmore was held on board the sophisticated ship and the festivities including a live band.
+In 1854, a reception for President Millard Fillmore was held on board the sophisticated ship with festivities including a live band.

 Between afternoon and evening, temperatures fell 40 degrees.
 A strong "norther" wind made steering the ship difficult.
 Nonetheless, it left Demopolis, Alabama carrying a crew of 45, 60 passengers, and anywhere from 1,200 to 1,400 bales of cotton, depending on the account.
-The Eliza Battle faced trouble before, even a previous fire - but the captain and crew were certain they could overcome it.
+The Eliza Battle had faced trouble before - even a previous fire - so the captain was certain they could overcome this storm as well.
 Sadly, though, the steamer had run out of luck.